ZeelixInc/sumboard.github.io/dashboard-editor/chart-configs/index.md

 - **Filters**: Apply filters to narrow down the data displayed in the chart.

 ## Change a column's data type
 Columns in a chart will render as one of three data types: `string`, `number`, and `datetime`.
-These datatypes impact how the data is rendered in the chart.
-Sometimes, you may need to override a column's datatype to ensure your chart renders correctly.
+These data types impact how the data is rendered in the chart.
+Sometimes, you may need to override a column's data type to ensure your chart renders correctly.
 You can do this by selecting the proper value from the `Column type` select.

 ## Adding data labels
 For some charts you can add a custom label in the `Column title`.